 The Roseland community has long deserved a full-service, permanent branch library.
-It is recommended that SCL work with the City of Santa Rosa to find a well-located, highly-accessible site that can accommodate at branch of at least 20,000 square feet along with associated parking.
+SCL is working with the City of Santa Rosa to find a well-located, highly-accessible site that can accommodate a branch of at least 20,000 square feet along with associated parking.